cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Muralidharan, Karthik (2017).
 “Field Experiments in Education in Developing Countries.”
 Draft prepared for the *Handbook of Field Experiments.*

-**III.
-1 The Neo-Classical Model: Returns, Costs, and Budget Constraints**
+**The Neo-Classical Model: Returns, Costs, and Budget Constraints**

 - \*\*\* Banerjee, Abhijit (2004). “[Educational Policy and the Economics of the Family.](https://www.sciencedirect.com/science/article/abs/pii/S0304387803001780)” *Journal of Development Economics*, 74 3-32.
 - Becker, Gary (1981). *A Treatise on the Family.* Harvard University Press.